publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch21/m__us_usc_t29_s1907.md

         (1) __In general__

-            The Secretary shall make payments to the Endowment Fund from amounts appropriated pursuant to subsection (h) of this section, consistent with the provisions of this section.
+            The Secretary shall make payments to the Endowment Fund from amounts appropriated pursuant to subsection (h), consistent with the provisions of this section.

         (2) __Amount of payment__